Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Targeted Adversarial Attacks on Trustworthiness Vulnerabilities

 \section{Targeted Adversarial Attacks on Trustworthiness Vulnerabilities}

 We introduce a novel adversarial attack method guided by TOKI.
 The key idea is \textit{to weaken valid correlations} by replacing words with similar ones that are weakly correlated to the original class, while \textit{strengthening spurious correlations} by injecting unrelated words strongly correlated to other classes.
-Table ~\ref{table:compare_trular_a2t} compares TOKI-guided attack method with existing adversarial attack methods, exemplified by the state-of-the-art A2T~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}.
+Table ~\ref{table:compare_trular_a2t} compares TOKI-guided attack method with existing adversarial attack methods, exemplified by the SOTA A2T~\cite{Yoo:2021:TowardsImprovingAdversarialTrainingofNLPModels}.

 A2T uses the gradient of the loss to determine the substitution order of words based on their importance scores in the prediction.
 It then iteratively replaces each word with synonyms generated from a counter-fitted word embedding model~\cite{Mrksic:2016:CounterfittingWordVectorstoLinguisticConstraints}.
-A modification rate sets the maximum number of perturbations allowed in the original text.
+This embedding model is injected with antonymy and synonymy constraints into vector space representations to improve its ability to assess semantic similarity.
+For example, traditional word embedding models like GloVe~\cite{Pennington:2014:Glove:GlobalVectorsforWordRepresentation} consider ``expensive'' similar to its antonyms, ``cheaper'' and ``inexpensive''.
+In contrast, the counter-fitted word embedding model prefers synonyms like ``costly'' and ``overpriced''.
+A2T also sets a modification rate to constrain the maximum number of perturbations allowed.
 The generated texts are subsequently filtered to ensure part-of-speech consistency and semantic preservation by evaluating the cosine similarity between the sentence encodings of the original and perturbed texts.
-A2T has been validated and demonstrated to be a strong adversarial attack method~\cite{Zhou:2024:EvaluatingtheValidityofWordLevelAdversarialAttackswithLargeLanguageModels}.
+A2T has been validated and demonstrated as a strong adversarial attack method~\cite{Zhou:2024:EvaluatingtheValidityofWordLevelAdversarialAttackswithLargeLanguageModels}.

 Our method follows the same architecture as A2T.
 The key difference is that it finds synonyms in word pools $W$ constructed by TOKI, based on word-class correlations measured by the averaged importance scores $\overline{s}$.
 To replace a word, TOKI-guided attack method checks whether the word is related to the original predicted class.
 If it is, the word is replaced with a similar keyword of that class that has a \textit{low importance score}.
 Otherwise, it is replaced with a similar non-keyword from other classes that has a \textit{high importance score}.
 This mechanism tricks the model into using unrelated words as cues for predictions to cause misclassification, increasing the likelihood of successful attacks while reducing the number of perturbations.